|Sunday School early 1960s, Belmont Baptist Church|

 Leonard later went to college himself.
 I don't remember sending him any money, but I did loan him my theological library.

 The picture below shows a group of Sunday school teachers.
 I can't remember all their names, but you can see Cec Williams, Sunday School superintendent on the top left, standing next to Tom Mascord, Alf Presbury and Norm Hutchison.
 I don't remember the other man.
-I think that I know five out of six of the ladies: not sure who the first is, but the others are Miss Ryan, Mrs Gates, Mrs Maskey, Mrs Knowles and, I think, Margaret Powell.
+I think that I know five out of six of the ladies: not sure who the first is, but the others are Miss Ryan, Miss Gates, Mrs Maskey, Mrs Knowles and, I think, Margaret Powell.
+(Years later, my mother once reintroduced me to Margaret, and told me that she had been my first Sunday School teacher.
+I think another of my kindergarten teachers was a young woman called Irene Selwood.)

 Tom Mascord and Norm Hutchison both taught me.
 Alf Presbury was the husband of the Kindergarten Sunday School superintendent and an accomplished ventriloquist and magician.
 We used to love his tricks and his stories which he used to present the Christian message.